orbeon/orbeon-forms-doc/form-runner/feature/workflow-stage.md

 ![Example of workflow](../images/workflow-expense-report.png)

-This workflow has the following stages:
+This workflow is in the following stages over time:

+- blank or missing (initial stage)
 - `submitted`
 - `approved`
 - `rejected`